 The EXPOSED EXPANSION WORKS reveal the space where the body was, rather than represent the body itself.
-The works are so open in structure as to be for all intents and purposes drawings in space, and each reveals an empty body-space at its core.
+The works are so open in structure as to be, for all intents and purposes, drawings in space.
+Each reveals an empty body-space at its core.
 Neither architecture nor anatomy, they are more like the random matrices found in fractal geometry.
 Though some body shapes may be immediately apparent among the froth-like polyhedrons, others will only manifest themselves slowly, over time, as we move around them.

-The bubble matrix series is the closest I get to Brancusi's notion that you can turn an object into light.
-He did it by polishing sculptures, whereas I have tried to do it by abandoning weight and mass and dissolving surface
+The EXPOSED EXPANSION WORKS are the closest I get to Brancusi's notion that you can turn an object into light.
+He did it by polishing sculptures, whereas I have tried to do it by abandoning weight and mass, and dissolving surface.